TravisWheelerLab/drug-sniffer/docs/_sources/stages.rst.txt

 The `workflow/` directory contains everything necessary to run the Drug Sniffer pipeline conveniently on a variety of computing platforms.
 The individual components of the pipeline (stages) are described below.
+Although it is possible to use the pipeline without understanding the individual stages, this information is provided here to aid users in troubleshooting, and for completeness.

 Each stage includes a Docker image (`Dockerfile`) along with dependencies and scripts.
 To build the image for a given stage, run `build-image.sh` in the